turulomio/officegenerator/README.rst

 Changelog
 =========
+1.11.0
+  * Fixing problems with freeze and select
 1.10.0
   * Datetime and date cells are now aligned right by default
   * Added creationdate, description, and keywords to metadata in ODF class